linolayani/linoleparquet.github.io/content/posts/2024/rewrite-history-git/index.md

 git reset $hash
 ```

----

 ## Git Reset HEAD^

-The `git reset HEAD^` moves the branch pointer to the parent of the current commit, discarding the most recent commit.
+The `git reset HEAD^` moves the branch pointer to the parent of the current commit, **discarding the most recent commit**.

 ```bash
 $ git log -n 2